 Gaslighting can also happen in therapy and with family, friends or by institutions.
 They do not acknowledge or validate your reality - telling you ‘it’s not serious abuse’, ‘it’s not that bad’, ‘he only did that because he loves you’.

 Non - engagement is the most successful way of recovering from gaslighting.
 That is going NO CONTACT with your abuser.
-This strategy will give you the time and space to heal and realize that your reality is not up for debate.
+This strategy will give you the time and space to heal and realise that your reality is not up for debate.
 You can regain your sense of self and develop renewed confidence in your own judgements and decisions.

 Sources used for this blog include: